Student Visa responsibilities

 Students are expected to engage with their studies (via class register, Moodle, Count Me In card etc) at all classes, lectures, seminars and other academic events that are a compulsory part of their programme.
 In addition, students will be expected to demonstrate engagement by ensuring that they have their passport and visa verified at the start of each academic year.

-1) Students must contact their School in case of the absence,
+- Students must contact their School in case of the absence and request their authorisation by completing the Authorisation Slip.

-3) The maximum continuous period of absence which can be granted without suspending studies is 20 working days.
+- The maximum continuous period of absence which can be granted without suspending studies is 20 working days.
 In exceptional circumstances, where appropriate evidence has been provided, City may consider authorising an absence up to maximum of 60 days.
-Students must fill in the Authorised Absence Form.

 During your studies you may undertake off campus study for one of the following reasons: